All About Monitor Lizards

 Does It See In Color Or Black And White?

-Just like researchers are uncertain about the vision capabilities of dinosaurs in terms of color, scientists, at the time of this writing, are uncertain as to whether monitor lizards and see in color or not.
-What we do know is that their ability to see in the dark is limited.
+Just like researchers are uncertain about dinosaurs’ vision capabilities in terms of color, scientists are uncertain, at the time of this writing, whether monitor lizards can see in color or not.
+We do know that their ability to see in the dark is limited.

 How Does It Communicate?
 Can It Hear?

-Monitors primary method of communication is via their movements and their posture.
-They will make various noises – hissing when threatened and at times, a sneezing like sound.
-Evidence suggests that monitor lizards can hear, but as far as researchers can tell they rely less on hearing and more on their other senses
+The primary method of communication for monitors is via their movements and posture.
+They will make various noises – hissing when threatened and, at times, a sneezing-like sound.
+Evidence suggests that monitor lizards can hear, but as far as researchers can tell, they rely less on hearing and more on their other senses

 What Does It Eat?

 Some monitor lizards have sharper teeth than others.
 But teeth don’t necessarily make a difference, as monitor lizards will typically swallow their prey whole.
-The epiglottis prevents food and water from entering the larynx, allowing a monitor lizard to breathe while it swallows its food.
-A monitor lizard’s teeth, unlike human teeth, are replaced on a regular basis throughout their life.
+The epiglottis prevents food and water from entering the larynx, allowing a monitor lizard to breathe while eating food.
+Unlike human teeth, a monitor lizard’s teeth are replaced regularly throughout their life.

 Does A Monitor Lizard Retain Water?

-While monitor lizards can generally retain water fairly well, their overall ability to retain water depends on their environment.
-Shifts in temperature, as well as climate, will also affect a lizard’s ability to retain water.
+While monitor lizards can retain water reasonably well, their overall ability depends on their environment.
+Shifts in temperature and climate will also affect a lizard’s ability to retain water.
 Monitors that live near areas of water and don’t find the need to retain water as often have more difficulty retaining water in dryer environments.

-In contrast, those that live near dryer areas have a greater ability to retain water.
-Monitor lizards living in tropical, humid climates, are better able to retain water as the air itself contains more water.
-Smaller animals, living in dry areas, that are able to hide in burrows and trees, are more successful at retaining water than their larger counterparts, which have more difficulty escaping the dry, arid heat.
+In contrast, those who live near dryer areas have a greater ability to retain water.
+Monitor lizards living in tropical, humid climates are better able to retain water as the air itself contains more water.
+Smaller animals living in dry areas that can hide in burrows and trees are more successful at retaining water than their larger counterparts, which have more difficulty escaping the dry, arid heat.

 How Does It Track Scents?

-Monitor lizards’ fork-like tongues allow them to taste the air, which in turn lets them detect movement and prey.
-Taste buds on their tongues, as well as organs near the tip of their nose, allow them to almost triangulate the location of a small depending on which side of the tongue they are locating a scent.
+Monitor lizards’ fork-like tongues, allowing them to taste the air and detect movement and prey.
+Taste buds on their tongues and organs near the tip of their nose allow them to almost triangulate the location of a smell, depending on which side of the tongue they are locating a scent.
 Water monitors also use their tongues to test their prey before consuming it.
 They can use these techniques both underground and underwater.

 How Do Males And Females Distinguish Themselves From One Another?

 It is hard to distinguish a male monitor from a female one based purely on physical appearance.
-Monitor lizards are able to identify other males and females with their sense of smell.
-The lizards release pheromones, and mark their territory in a similar fashion to other animals (dogs for example – by urinating).
+Monitor lizards can identify other males and females with their sense of smell.
+The lizards release pheromones and mark their territory in a similar fashion to other animals (dogs, for example—by urinating).

-Monitors can drag their tails to mark their territories and will use these markings to protect their territory – in particular, food, shelter, and basking areas.
-They will also mark one another by tasting each others’ heads, shoulders, and pelvic girdle.
+Monitors can drag their tails to mark their territories and will use these markings to protect their territory—in particular, food, shelter, and basking areas.
+They will also mark one another by tasting each other’s heads, shoulders, and pelvic girdles.

 How Large Does It Grow?

-The size of a monitor lizard varies entirely according to their species.
+The size of a monitor lizard varies entirely according to its species.
 Some have long necks and snouts, and some short; some have long necks, and others barely have one at all.
-Their bodies also vary greatly in size – the largest living monitor lizard is the famous Komodo dragon, which can be found on several islands, including one named after the lizard itself – Komodo Island, in Indonesia.
+Their bodies also vary greatly in size.
+The largest living monitor lizard is the famous Komodo dragon, which can be found on several islands, including one named after the lizard itself—Komodo Island, in Indonesia.

-Various factors contribute to a monitor lizards’ size.
-These include diet and nutrition, climate, and habitat conditions.
-In general, male lizards will exceed female lizards in size.
+Various factors contribute to monitor lizards’ size, including diet and nutrition, climate, and habitat conditions.
+In general, male lizards are larger than female lizards.

 Does It Like To Be Petted?